Friday, May 22, 2009

 Dear Mr. Flynn:

-Following your agency policy regarding the right that “any person or organization, public or private, may make inquiries or request the Board to render formal decisions on proposed new names, proposed name changes, or names that are in conflict", we would like to propose a change of a foreign name base on “names that are in conflict” issue.
+Following your agency policy regarding the right that “any person or organization, public or private, may make inquiries or request the Board to render formal decisions on proposed new names, proposed name changes, or names that are in conflict", we would like to propose a change of a foreign name base on “names that are in conflict”.

 Nonetheless, when Haiti signs treaties with the “Dominican Republic”, it accepts that the name of the island is Santo Domingo.